graphql/graphql-wg/GraphQL-TSC.md

 ### Technical Charter and Code of Conduct

-The GraphQL TSC is governed by the [Charter](https://github.com/graphql/foundation/blob/master/GraphQL%20Specification%20Membership%20Agreement%20February%202019.pdf), which establishes the Committee and its basic principles and procedures.
+The GraphQL TSC is governed by the [Charter][charter], which establishes the Committee and its basic principles and procedures.
 The charter is designed to provide the TSC the freedom to govern itself in an efficient manner.
 This document establishes TSC policies and procedures.

 In addition, as provided under the Technical Charter, GraphQL has adopted a [Code of Conduct](https://code-of-conduct.graphql.org) that applies to all GraphQL activities and spaces.
 If you believe there has been a violation of the GraphQL Code of Conduct, please contact [report@graphql.org](mailto:report@graphql.org).